csspacecoast/www/content/_index.md

 <aside class="announcement-banner" style="padding-top: 7pt; padding-bottom: 7pt">
   <strong>Bible Study:</strong>
-  Friday, July 31, at 1 pm in the Reading Room.
-We’ll continue by discussing Chapter 8 of the gospel of Mark.<br>
+  Friday, August 28, at 1 pm in the Reading Room.
+We’ll continue by discussing Chapter 8 & 9 of the gospel of Mark.<br>
 </aside>